RazorPhaser/angular-tutorial/src/chapters/chapter09-default-route.md

 <div class="alert alert-danger" role="alert">Skip this section if you completed the previous chapter</div>

-If you have not completed the previous chapter you can get the completed code by downloading the code from Github.
+If you have not completed the previous chapter you can get the completed code by downloading the code from Github or open it in StackBlitz.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Downloading Code
+    <b>Exercise</b>: Get Previous Code
 </h4>

+#### StackBlitz Online IDE

+If you are using StackBlitz the previous chapter code is avavilable for StackBlitz at [https://stackblitz.com/github/digitaldrummerj/angular-tutorial-code/tree/chapter-env-config](https://stackblitz.com/github/digitaldrummerj/angular-tutorial-code/tree/chapter-env-config).

+#### Downloading Code from Github

 1. Downloading and extracting the zip file into your projects folder (c:\projects or ~/projects) at [https://github.com/digitaldrummerj/angular-tutorial-code/archive/chapter-env-config.zip](https://github.com/digitaldrummerj/angular-tutorial-code/archive/chapter-env-config.zip)
 1. After you get the code, run npm install to get all of the NPM dependencies.